murali-krishna-132/Study-on-Personal-Finance-Habits/README.md

 A comprehensive statistical analysis project that explores **personal finance habits**, including **spending behavior, saving habits, investment decisions, impulse purchases, and financial confidence** using survey data collected through Google Forms.

-This project was developed as part of the **Elements of Statistics Lab (BCA Sem-III)** at **Somaiya School of Basic and Applied Sciences, Somaiya Vidyavihar University**.

 ---

 # 📌 Project Overview